-Diversity was analyzed as Fisher’s alpha and Shannon’s diversity (Fisher et al., 1943).
-Fisher’s alpha is robust to variable sample sizes and is used for communities that generally follow a logarithmic series distribution, as is common microbial communities.
-To complement Fisher’s alpha diversity index, diversity was also calculated using Shannon’s diversity index as it is a non-parametric diversity measure (Shannon, 1948).
-Diversity and species richness were calculated per tree with the ‘vegan’ package in R (Supplementary table S1) (Oksanen, 2018).
+Diversity was analyzed with Fisher’s alpha, which is robust to variable sample sizes and is used for communities that generally follow a logarithmic series distribution, as is common in microbial communities (Fisher et al., 1943).
+Diversity and species richness were calculated per tree with the ‘vegan’ package in R (Table 3) (Oksanen, 2018).
 Data were assessed for normality and heterogeneity of variance prior to analysis (data not shown).
 Species richness and diversity were normally distributed.
-We removed outliers from the Fisher’s alpha analysis if the species richness was equal to the community abundance as this falsely inflated the Fisher’s alpha value (Supplementary table S1).
-We assessed differences between burned and unburned sites within each range for species richness, Fisher’s alpha, and Shannon’s diversity using a t-test.
+We removed outliers from the Fisher’s alpha analysis if the species richness was equal to the community abundance as this falsely inflated the Fisher’s alpha value (Table 3).
+We assessed differences between burned and unburned sites within each range for species richness and Fisher’s alpha using a t-test.
 All analyses were carried out using R (R Core Team, 2018).

 Community composition

-Community composition of EM communities was analyzed based on fire history, both within each range and across both ranges, using an analysis of similarity (ANOSIM).
-Patterns were assessed visually using non-metric multidimensional scaling (NMDS).
-To assess community differences, we used two different similarity indices: Jaccard (a presence/absence measure) and Morisitia-Horn (an abundance measure) (Magurran 2004).
-Data were assessed for normality and equal variance prior to ANOSIM (data not shown).
-The datasets that failed to meet the assumptions required for ANOSIM were analyzed with PERMANOVA.
+We analyzed the community composition of EM communities based on fire history, both within each range and across both ranges, with an analysis of similarity (ANOSIM) and assessed patterns visually using non-metric multidimensional scaling (NMDS).
+To assess community differences, we used two similarity indices: Jaccard (a presence/absence measure) and Morisitia-Horn (an abundance measure) (Magurran 2004).
+We checked data for normality and equal variance prior to ANOSIM (data not shown).
+The datasets that failed to meet the assumptions required for ANOSIM were analyzed with a permutation multivariate analysis of variance (PERMANOVA).

 Taxonomy

-Sequences were assigned taxonomically with the NCBI and the UNITE databases (UNITE community).
-Taxonomy was assessed with a chi-square analysis at the class level and genus level as a function of fire history within each range.
+We assigned taxonomy to sequences with the NCBI and the UNITE databases (UNITE community).
+We assessed the taxonomic composition of communities with a chi-square analysis at the class level and genus level as a function of fire history within each range.
 Rare genera (those with fewer than four occurrences across all sites) were removed prior to analysis.
-As certain genera and species are known to increase in abundance in fire disturbed sites, we used indicator species analysis to assess whether particular taxonomic groups were more prevalent within FA or FU sites.
+Additionally, we used indicator species analysis to assess whether particular taxonomic groups were more prevalent within unburned or burned sites.
 The analysis was implemented using the ‘indicspecies’ package in R (De Cáceres & Legendre, 2009).

 RESULTS

-Species richness and diversity did not vary based on fire history.
-Species richness (Fig. 2A) and Fisher’s alpha (Fig. 2B) were greater in FA sites than in FU sites, and this trend was reflected in both ranges.
-Shannon’s diversity showed a similar pattern (Supplementary figure S3).
-Average Fisher’s alpha across all sites was 15.0 (± 7.9) with FA sites having 17.3 (± 8.0) and FU sites having 13.2 (± 7.5).
+Species richness and Fisher’s alpha did not vary based on fire history (Fig. 2A and 2B, respectively).
+Average Fisher’s alpha across all sites was 15.0 (± 7.9) with unburned sites having 13.2 (± 7.5) and burned sites having 17.3 (± 8.0) .

 Community composition

-Community composition in FA differed from FU sites, with a stronger difference in the PM than the SCM (Fig. 3).
-EM communities in sites without recent burn history (FU sites) show slight overlap, whereas sites with a recent fire history (FA sites) in both ranges are completely distinct with no overlap in community composition (Fig. 4 and S4).
+Community composition in unburned differed from burned sites in both ranges (Fig. 2C and 2D).
+EM communities in sites without recent burn history (unburned sites, Fig. 3A) showed only a slight overlap, whereas sites with a recent fire history (burned sites, Fig. 3C) in both ranges are completely distinct with no overlap in community composition.

 Taxonomy

-We found that EM taxonomy differed between FA and FU sites (Fig. 5 & 6).
-The most abundant genera were Cenococcum, Russula, Tomentella, and Lactarius (Fig. 6).
-FA sites within the SCM were characterized by a species of questionable EM status, Sistotrema (Table S2).
-In the PM, FU sites were characterized by a species of Lactarius, an EM genus, and Phialocephala, a dark septate endophyte (DSE) (Table S2).
+We found that EM taxonomy differed between unburned and burned sites (Fig. 3B & 3D).
+The most abundant genera were Cenococcum, Russula, Tomentella, and Lactariu.
+Burned sites within the Santa Catalina Mts. were characterized by a species of questionable EM status, Sistotrema (Table 4).
+In the Pinaleno Mts., unburned sites were characterized by a species of Lactarius, an EM genus, and Phialocephala, a dark septate endophyte (DSE) (Table 4).

 DISCUSSION